Fantastic Gains and Where to Find Them: On the Existence and Prospect of General Knowledge Transfer between Any

 Doing so, we see significant increases in the success rate (non-zero gains of the student) for all teacher-student pairings - from 32.5\% with normal distillation to 92.5\% with data partitioning.
-In particular, our data-level regularization is the \textit{only setting which allows for consistently positive transfer from weaker teachers, while retaining the transfer performance of normal distillation for much stronger teachers} and even outperforming normal distillation for equiperformant ones.
-In addition, doing so allows for the transfer of specialized knowledge (\S\ref{subsec:complementary_knowledge_transfer}) and requires \textit{no pairing-specific} hyperparameter tuning.
-Unlike e.g.\ ensembling methods \citep{ensemble_1,ensemble_2,ensemble_3,ensemble_4}, our approach maintains original inference costs.
+Our data-level regularization is the \textit{only setting which allows for consistently positive transfer from weaker teachers, while retaining the transfer performance of normal distillation for much stronger teachers} and even outperforming normal distillation for equiperformant ones.
+In addition, it allows for the transfer of specialized knowledge (\S\ref{subsec:complementary_knowledge_transfer}) and requires \textit{no pairing-specific} hyperparameters.
+Unlike ensembling methods \citep{ensemble_1,ensemble_2,ensemble_3,ensemble_4}, our approach maintains original inference costs and handles high performance differences.
 Finally, we study architectural properties and their impact on the transfer process (\S\ref{subsec:model_properties_study}) beyond the transfer method, and look into scalability to knowledge transfer from multiple models, where we find that simple sequential transfer can perform favorably when leveraging our transfer method, achieving clear improvements over transfer from just the single best teacher model.

 Overall, our contributions can be summarized as: \textbf{(1)} We discover the consistent existence of complementary knowledge between arbitrary models pretrained on the same dataset - even if model families or performances differ. \textbf{(2)} We conduct extensive, exploratory studies to investigate the possibility of guaranteed model- and performance-independent transfer of the complementary knowledge without performance degradation. \textbf{(3)} We propose a successful transfer method motivated through the lens of continual learning, leveraging a confidence-based, hyperparameter-free data partitioning approach. \textbf{(4)} We provide studies on the relation of general model properties to general knowledge transfer, and \textbf{(5)} investigate knowledge transfer between multiple models.
 Code will be released upon acceptance.